 3. Get physically active.
 Research suggests that exercise helps prevent heart disease, immune system problems, eases pain and improves mood.

 4. Help others.
-Research indicates that those who help experience less depression, are calmer and enjoy better health.
+Research indicates that those who are helpful to others experience less depression symptoms.

 5. Get enough sleep.
 Research shows that poor sleep is linked to greater risk of depression and anxiety, increased risk of heart disease and stroke and greater likelihood of accidents.
 Tips for improving sleep includes regular bedtime, watching caffeine intake, sleep medications and getting help for insomnia.

 6. Create joy and satisfaction.
 Research suggests that positive feelings can support resiliency, boost ones ability to solve problems and help fight disease.
 Tips for creating joy and satisfaction include humor, music, arts, nature, massage and other relaxation techniques.

 7. Eat well.
 Research indicates that the right foods can boost energy, lower the risk of developing certain diseases, provide fuel to your brain and counteract the impact of stress on one’s body.